 Diet, sleep and stress levels

-Here a student need again to review if he or she paid good attention to these factors.
+Here a student needs again to review if he or she paid good attention to these factors.

-Long terms effects of diet: consider a diet that produces least inflammatory and other types of damage for cells and tissues since calories are not created the same: fats and carbohydrates have different effects.
+Long-term effects of diet: consider a diet that produces least inflammatory and other types of damage to cells and tissues since calories are not created the same: fats and carbohydrates have different effects.
 For details, learn and apply ideas from this diet review.

 Sleep reduces the CP.
 In order to cause least effects on breathing, sleeping can be done in a sitting position.

-High stress level and traumatic past experiences cna make a person stuck in the past in terms of his or her emotions and behavior.
+High-stress level and traumatic past experiences can make a person stuck in the past in terms of his or her emotions and behavior.
 From a creator of their future, the person becomes a victim of his or her past.
 Learn about methods and healing techniques that promote the following emotional states: kindness, gratitude, humility, compassion, love, appreciation, invincibility, and being in love with life.